Cray-HPE/docs-csm/operations/network/customer_accessible_networks/can_to_chn/README.md

 By default, the Customer Access Network (CAN) is provided by the Node Management Network (NMN).
 CSM 1.3 allows for the system to be optionally configured to allow the CAN to be provided by the High-speed Network (HSN).
 When customer access is provided by the HSN, this is called the Customer High-speed Network (CHN).

-If the CHN is the network for customer access, the following procedures will guide administrators through changing the system configuration and applying the change to the Management Nodes, UANs, UAIs, Compute Nodes, Management Switches, and Edge Switches.
+If the CHN is the network for customer access, the following procedures will guide administrators through changing the system configuration and applying the change to the Management Nodes, UANs, Compute Nodes, Management Switches, and Edge Switches.

 This feature has additional requirements which include.